Namesnipes/Steal-A-Brainrot-Macro/README.md

 # Steal a Brainrot Macro

 An open-source Grow a Brainrot Macro written in Python!
+The game is [here](https://www.roblox.com/games/109983668079237/Steal-a-Brainrot).

 ## Community 🌎